-Each agency was evaluated on information from their agency file and data collected from the June 2017 monthly report.
-Data used in this report is from June 1, 2016 - June 30, 2017.
+Each agency was evaluated on information from their agency file and data collected from the May 2018 monthly report.
+Data used in this report is from May 1, 2017 - May 31, 2018.
 This email includes the scoring rubric of the evaluation and performance results of the partner agency network.
 Slight adjustments were made from last year's scoring rubric which may have affected your overall score.
-Your agency will have the option to request to be reevaluated in January 2018.
+Your agency will have until February 1st, 2019 to correct any information on their scorecard.
 All Central Texas Food Bank partner agencies will be evaluated annually.